mitsimi/yoake/README.md

 # StariGo - A Simple Tool for start up applications

-Little cli program for easy and universal application start on startup for windows and linux.
+Little cli program for easy and universal application start on login for windows and linux.

 ## Install